Evidence for a highly opaque large-scale galaxy void at the end of reionization: Introduction

 \citet{2015MNRAS.453.2943C} proposed a model in which the large fluctuations and spatial coherence in the optical depth arise due to enhanced UVB fluctuations with significant contribution of rare, bright sources such as quasars (rare-source model; see also \citealt{2017MNRAS.465.3429C}).
-This model, however, requires a higher number density of such quasars than that inferred from observations \citep[e.g.,][]{2018ApJ...869..150M} and the required large contribution of quasars could lead to an earlier He\,{\sc ii} reionization than such that suggested by observations \citep{2017MNRAS.468.4691D}.
+This model, however, requires the number density of such quasars to be higher than that inferred from observations \citep[e.g.,][]{2018ApJ...869..150M}, and the required large contribution of quasars could lead to an earlier He\,{\sc ii} reionization than that suggested by observations \citep{2017MNRAS.468.4691D}.

-On the other hand, \citet{2015ApJ...813L..38D} presents a scenario in which spatial variations in reionization redshifts through an extended history could cause relic fluctuations in the IGM temperature in the post-reionization era.
+On the other hand, \citet{2015ApJ...813L..38D} present a scenario in which spatial variations in reionization redshifts through an extended history could cause relic fluctuations in the IGM temperature in the post-reionization era.
 The temperature variations then affect the hydrogen recombination rate and thus enhance the $\taueff$ fluctuations (fluctuating-$T_\mathrm{IGM}$ model).

-More recently, \cite{2019MNRAS.485L..24K} proposed another model in which reionization ended relatively late ($z\sim5.2$), having residual islands of neutral hydrogen until $z\le 5.5$ (late-reionization model).
-With a slightly modified setup from that used in \cite{2019MNRAS.485L..24K}, \cite{2019arXiv190512640K} showed that a trough as long as that seen in the J0148$+$0600 spectrum could be reproduced in underdense regions.
+More recently, \citet{2019MNRAS.485L..24K} proposed another model in which reionization ended relatively late ($z\sim5.2$), having residual islands of neutral hydrogen until $z\le 5.5$ (late-reionization model).
+With a slightly modified setup from that used in \citet{2019MNRAS.485L..24K}, \citet{2020MNRAS.491.1736K} showed that a trough as long as that seen in the J0148$+$0600 spectrum could be reproduced in underdense regions.
 This scenario is different from the fluctuating-$\lambda_\mathrm{mfp}$ model where the global reionization indeed ended before the time we observe the troughs and the underdense regions are opaque for a relatively high, but still $\ll1$ neutral fraction $x_\text{H\,{\sc i}}$ due to a weaker UVB.
 In the late-reionization model, the underdense regions are highly opaque because of the residual neutral islands where $x_\text{H\,{\sc i}}\sim1$.
 These same underdense regions would then have low $\taueff$, once the ionizing radiation penetrates throughout the void, because the mean free path becomes long and the fluctuations in the UVB are quickly reduced.